Radnorshire: Geography

 In the east and south were some comparatively level tracts, including the Vale of Radnor, but much of the county is forest, moorland and low mountains, with the Cambrian Mountains running through the west of the county beyond Rhayader.
 The Radnor Forest is a slightly isolated dome of hills in the middle of the county near the village of New Radnor, and included what was the highest ground in the former county.
 Here is found the former county top of Great Rhos, at a height of 660 m above sea level.
 The Elan Valley contains several huge man-made reservoirs supplying water to Birmingham.
 The main rivers were the Wye, the Teme, the Elan and the Ithon.
 The Teme formed the boundary with Shropshire.

 The chief towns were Knighton, Llandrindod Wells, Presteigne and Rhayader.
 The backbone of local incomes was tourism, hill farming and the public sector such as care, education and road/public land maintenance.
 Sheep, dairy/cattle and poultry farming provided more revenue than crops which like much of Scotland, the Pennines and Wales received more than national average precipitation and can be subject to late frosts.

 Governance

 Constituencies

 From 1542 there was a Radnorshire constituency for electing members of parliament to the English (and later United Kingdom) parliament.
 The constituency was abolished in 1918, merging with the neighbouring Breconshire constituency to become the Brecon and Radnorshire constituency.
 Brecon and Radnorshire is also the name of the Senedd constituency covering the area.
+Since 2024 the area has been a part of the Brecon, Radnor and Cwm Tawe constituency in the United Kingdom parliament.